mysteryperutours/pburtchaell.com/tpl/pages/legal.md

 ---
-title: Legal
+title: Terms and Conditions of Use
 shortName: legal
 description: Terms and Conditions of Use for my web site.
 ---

-# Terms and Conditions of Use
 > Effective October 31, 2013

 ## I. General Terms